 Burglary and criminal trespassing are related crimes that both carry serious consequences.
-The difference between them, however, is what can take a petty offense and turn it into a felony.
+However, the difference between them is what can take a petty offense and turn it into a felony.

-If you have been accused of theft or burglary, it’s important to have an experienced and assertive attorney on your side.
-With an in-depth knowledge of the law and the practices of prosecutors, a seasoned Greeley criminal defense lawyer can help get charges reduced by removing the element of intent.
-Whether it’s through evidence or arguments, we’ll help you get the most ideal result for your situation.
+If you have been accused of trespassing, it is essential to have an experienced and assertive attorney on your side.
+With an in-depth knowledge of the law and the practices of prosecutors, a seasoned Greeley trespassing defense attorney can help get charges reduced by removing the element of intent.

-If you’ve been charged with trespassing or burglary, call us today at 970-573-7765.
-If you’d prefer to email us, you can reach us through our online form.
-We can set up a time for a free initial consultation to discuss your case and your options.
+If you have been charged with trespassing, call us today for a Free Consultation at (970) 353-0000.
+If you prefer to email us, you can reach us through our online form.
+We can set up a time to discuss your case and your options.